 Calibre-Web is a web interface for your Calibre library.

-- assuming you have Calibre on your local box already with your library in it
+OK - so we'll assume you have Calibre on your local box already with your ebook library in it.

-- I thought I would use NextCloud instead then, as it already includes the 'Shared multimedia' folder that Calibre-web default install used
+I went with NextCloud for now, as it already includes the 'Shared multimedia' folder that the Calibre-Web default install used.

-- You need the NextCloud app installed on your desktop in order to sync.
-By default it'll sync to a folder in your home directory called 'NextCloud'
+You need the NextCloud app installed on your desktop in order to sync.
+By default it'll sync to and from a folder in your home directory called 'NextCloud'.

 - Go to